- Automatically Makes 5 gallons of Compost Tea Everyday!

 - Can I get worm castings from the Worm Tap?

-Yes and No. You won’t get castings like when you buy them from a store and the castings are dry and granular.
+Yes and No. You won’t get castings like when you buy them from a store– castings that are dry and granular.
 You can take out the worm compost if you want, but you don’t need to.
-The system isn’t designed to get finished compost from it.
-The system was specifically designed so you never have to take anything out of it.
+The system isn’t designed to produce worm castings.
+The system was specifically designed so you never have to remove compost from the bins.
 All of the organic matter will be dissolved and suspended in the worm tea and therefore it never builds up in the Worm Tap.
-The Worm Tap can digest 1/2 gallon food scraps per day where the daytime temperatures get about 60F.

 - Does the system need to be connected to a constant water source?If you want the Worm Tap to refill itself and make 5 gallons of worm tea every 24 hours, Yes, it should be connected to a permanent pressurized water source.
 If there’s no way for you to connect to a water source, you can alternatively manually pour water in the system every time you take worm tea out of the system.
 Basically, if you were to take 3 gallons of worm tea from the Worm Tap, then you should immediately pour 3 gallons of water back in the system.
 When the system is connected to a water source, it will automatically refill itself after worm tea has been taken.